sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

-The Matter SDK can be used by a Matter Casting client to cast content to a Matter Casting server.
+A Casting client can leverage the Matter SDK to cast content to a Matter Casting server.
 The [example Matter tv-casting-app](https://github.com/project-chip/connectedhomeip/tree/master/examples/tv-casting-app) for Android / iOS and Linux builds on top of the Matter SDK to demonstrate this capability.
 This document describes how the Casting APIs built and tested with the example Matter tv-casting-app can be consumed by any Android/iOS casting app.

 ## Introduction
 The Matter Casting APIs are consumed by a Casting client like an Android / iOS app that may want to cast videos, music, pictures or some other content on a `CastingPlayer`.
 The Casting client is expected to be a Matter Commissionable Node and a `CastingPlayer` is expected to be a Matter Commissioner.
 In the context of the [Matter Video Player architecture](https://github.com/CHIP-Specifications/connectedhomeip-spec/blob/master/src/app_clusters/media/VideoPlayerArchitecture.adoc), a `CastingPlayer` would map to [Casting "Video" Player](https://github.com/CHIP-Specifications/connectedhomeip-spec/blob/master/src/app_clusters/media/VideoPlayerArchitecture.adoc#1-introduction).
 The `CastingPlayer` is expected to be hosting one or more `Endpoints` (similar to [Content Apps](https://github.com/CHIP-Specifications/connectedhomeip-spec/blob/master/src/app_clusters/media/VideoPlayerArchitecture.adoc#1-introduction) in the Matter Video Player architecture) that support one or more Matter Media `Clusters`.